-- Increase the number of local transportation safety committees in Oregon from 54 the 2007 number, to 60 by December 31, 2009. - Increase the number of documented neighborhood associations addressing traffic safety from 130 to 140 by December 31, 2009. - Reduce the per-capita fatal and injury crash rate, in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 175 persons by December 31, 2009. - Maintain or increase the number of active Safe Community programs by December 31, 2009.
-(As of federal fiscal year 2006, there were ten Safe Community programs in Oregon: Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Tillamook County, Union County, Wallowa County, City of Eugene, and City of Portland.)
+- Increase the number of local transportation safety committees in Oregon from 54 the 2007 number, to 60 by December 31, 2009.
+[In 2008, there were 52 local transportation safety committees in Oregon.] - Increase the number of documented neighborhood associations addressing traffic safety from 130 to 140 by December 31, 2009.
+[In 2008, there were 130 documented neighborhood associations addressing traffic safety.] - Reduce the per-capita fatal and injury crash rate, in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 193 persons by December 31, 2009.
+[In 2008, the per capita fatal and injury crash rate in counties with a traffic safety group was one crash per 225 persons.
+The 2008 per capita fatal and injury crash rate in cities with a group was one per 185 persons.
+The statewide fatal and injury crash rate for 2008 is one crash per 205 persons.] - Maintain or increase the number of active Safe Community programs by December 31, 2009.
+(As of federal fiscal year 2007, there were ten Safe Community programs in Oregon: Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Tillamook County, Union County, Wallowa County, City of Eugene, and City of Portland.)